 The thorough removal of oil, dirt, and bacteria from the skin before and after wearing a mask is the best way to reduce the risk for mask-related increased acne breakouts.
 Adding an oil-free moisturizer prevents over-drying of the skin and makes the skin more resilient to bacteria and inflammation.

 - Cleanse Gently.
 Wash your face with a very gentle acne cleanser.
-The best choice is a cleanser with AHA (salicylic acid) to penetrate the skin glands and provide an antibacterial and anti-inflammatory effect.
+The best choice is a cleanser with BHA (salicylic acid) to penetrate the skin glands and provide an antibacterial and anti-inflammatory effect.

 - Use oil-free wipes.
 If you feel that your face is getting too hot or sweaty under your mask, you can use oil-free wipes to freshen up.